Assembly, testing, and installation of mPMT photosensor for the Water Cherenkov Test Experiment: Conclusions

 \section{Conclusions}

 The IWCD will serve as a near detector for the Hyper-K experiment.
 The mPMT photosensor has been developed for use in the IWCD due to its better timing and spatial resolution compared to the Super-K or Hyper-K 20-inch PMTs.
-To validate the performance of the mPMTs and their event reconstruction capabilities, we are constructing a 40-ton WCTE as a testing bed for IWCD, with plans for operation in late 2024.
+To validate the performance of the mPMTs and their event reconstruction capabilities, a 40-ton WCTE was constructed and successfully operated at CERN from late 2024 through mid-2025.
+The detector is currently undergoing decommissioning.
 Two different assembly strategies, namely ex-situ and in-situ, have been developed to manufacture these mPMTs and establish optical contact between the PMTs and the acrylic dome cover of the mPMT vessel.
 A novel assembly procedure, as well as the mechanical components involved in the assembly of the mPMT photosensors, has been discussed in this paper.
 Approximately 400 mPMTs will be manufactured specifically for the IWCD experiment, including the 100 mPMTs production described in this paper.
 Given that the in-situ style mPMT is faster to assemble and requires less manpower, this strategy brings advantages for future IWCD mPMT production.
 The paper also presents the first results from a fully assembled mPMT, tested with a laser connected to a gantry system inside a dark box.
 A summed efficiency plot that shows the relative efficiency differences of each PMT within the module is presented.
 This paper also examines the incorporation of a metallic reflector around the PMT and its effect on the collection efficiency.
 Our observations indicate that this addition can increase the PMT's photosensitive area by up to approximately 30\%.
 In conclusion, a novel assembly procedure has been developed to build mPMT photosensors for the WCTE.
 This procedure has been refined through the production of 100 mPMTs and will be used to build approximately 300 more mPMTs for the IWCD experiment.